gxiaokun/scop/TimelineCronQ-R_repair_code/README.md

 # TimelineCronQ-R Reconstruction

-This README describes the reconstruction workflow used to produce the cleaned **TimelineCronQ-R** benchmark for the SCoP experiments.
+This README documents how we reconstructed the cleaned **TimelineCronQ-R** benchmark used in the SCoP experiments.

-The reconstruction pipeline corresponds to the TimelineCronQ-R benchmark preparation described in the SCoP paper.
-It preserves the underlying temporal knowledge graph and focuses on repairing and standardizing the QA annotation layer, including question text, answer consistency, supporting-event consistency, duplicate handling, filtering, balancing, and final dataset splitting.
-The core principles of our reconstruction are:
+The pipeline follows the benchmark-preparation procedure described in the SCoP paper.
+It leaves the underlying temporal knowledge graph unchanged and repairs only the QA annotation layer, including question text, answer and supporting-event consistency, duplicates, filtering, balancing, and the final split.
+The reconstruction follows these principles:

 - the underlying temporal KG is kept unchanged;
 - the QA annotation layer is conservatively repaired;
-- answer sets, supporting events, duplicate handling, answer formatting, targeted relabeling, and final splits are made deterministic and auditable;
+- answer sets, supporting events, duplicate handling, answer formatting, targeted relabeling, and final splits are deterministic and auditable;
-- a new `qtype` field is introduced, deterministically mapped from the existing `temporal_relation`, to provide a cleaner taxonomy for temporal reasoning paradigms;
+- `qtype` is derived deterministically from the existing `temporal_relation` to provide a clearer taxonomy of temporal reasoning patterns;
-- the original question is preserved intact within the dataset, alongside a `qa_repair_thought` trace that records the LLM's reasoning during the rewriting process;
+- the dataset retains the original question together with a `qa_repair_thought` trace from the LLM rewriting stage;
-- the reconstructed questions are further validated through manual inspection on stratified samples.
+- stratified manual checks were used to validate the rewritten questions.

 ---